4 min read

 crons = ["*/5 * * * *"]

-Why it breaks for user-created monitoring: Each user would need their own cron trigger.
-Cloudflare limits you to a small number of cron schedules per Worker.
-There’s no API to create cron triggers dynamically at runtime.
-You’d have to re-deploy your Worker every time a user creates or updates a monitor.
-That’s a non-starter.
+Why it breaks for user-created monitoring: Each user would need their own cron trigger, but Cloudflare limits you to a small number of cron schedules per Worker, and there’s no API to create them dynamically at runtime.
+You’d have to re-deploy your Worker every time a user creates or updates a monitor, which is a non-starter.

 Cloudflare Queues

-Cloudflare Queues is a message queue — producers push messages, consumers process them.
-You can simulate scheduled work by having a recurring producer push jobs, and a consumer execute them.
+Cloudflare Queues is a message queue where producers push messages and consumers process them.
+You can simulate scheduled work by having a recurring producer push jobs and a consumer execute them.

 Why it’s a poor fit for user monitoring: Queues don’t have a native concept of “run this job every N minutes for user X”.
-You’d need to build a scheduler on top — something that wakes up, looks at a database of user monitors, and enqueues jobs at the right time.
-Now you’re maintaining a scheduler, not using one.
-You’ve traded one problem for a bigger one.
+You’d need to build a scheduler on top, something that wakes up, looks at a database of user monitors, and enqueues jobs at the right time.
+At that point you’re maintaining a scheduler rather than using one, and you’ve traded one problem for a bigger one.

 trigger.dev